NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

     - completed spans are maintained in a buffer, a separate thread flushes batches of spans at regular intervals
     - has performance advantages, but spans might be dropped (because the application crashes before spans are exported, spans exceed the buffer capacity)

-In this example, we'll use a `BatchSpanProcessor`.
-To connect both, we simply pass the exporter to the constructor.
+Create a `BatchSpanProcessor` and pass the exporter to the constructor to connect both.

 ```py { title="trace_utils.py" }
 # OTel API